stevei101/hack-a-product-gemini/README.md

 [ Vector Memory Store (FAISS / DynamoDB) ]
 ```

-1.  **User Input:** A user enters a prompt or idea in the Next.js frontend.
+1.  **User Input:** A user enters a prompt or idea in the React frontend.
 2.  **Orchestration:** API Gateway sends the request to the Agentic Orchestrator (Lambda or Bedrock).
 3.  **Reasoning:** The Orchestrator routes the request to the NIM reasoning model (Nemotron-Nano-8B-v1).
 4.  **Enrichment:** The response is enriched by the Retrieval Embedding NIM, which fetches context or prior session data from the Vector Memory Store.